kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

 <details>
   <summary>10.
 Send a Certificate Signing Request</summary>
   <br />
   As previously noted, the "finalize" URL that came from the newOrder request is to be used once the proof validation is successful.
-The client needs to make a POST request this URL, sending the **protected** block, a **payload** block containing the certificate signing request (CSR), and the **signature** block.
+The client needs to make a POST request this URL, sending the "protected" block, a "payload" block containing the certificate signing request (CSR), and the "signature" block.
 At this point that provider may return one of two things:
   <br />

-  - A status of "pending" in which case the client needs to "poll" the order URL in the response "Location" header
+  - A status of "processing" in which case the client needs to "poll" the order URL in the response "Location" header
   - A status of "valid" in which case it also provides a URL to fetch the new certificate

 In the below we show the former "pending" state.